Comparing Different Forms of Vitamin C Used in Private Label Skin Care

 (5) Other Notable Forms

 Sodium Ascorbyl Phosphate (SAP): A water-soluble, stable derivative ideal for acne-prone skin due to its anti-inflammatory and antibacterial properties.
-It converts to ascorbic acid and helps with brightening and collagen, but is less potent and not absorbed as well as other forms.
+It converts to ascorbic acid and helps with brightening and collagen, but is less potent and being an ionic compound it is not absorbed as well as other forms.

 Magnesium Ascorbyl Phosphate (MAP): Similar to SAP but even gentler, with good stability at neutral pH.
 It's effective for hyperpigmentation and elasticity, making it suitable for sensitive skin but less potent and not as well absorbed as other forms.